sdlhappylin/V-Rising-Server-Docker/README.md

 This is a private docker image.
 ## Useage
 ### Build docker image on local
-*Suppose you use Ubuntu20.04 and setup git, docker and docker-compose.*
+*Suppose you are using Ubuntu20.04 and have git, docker and docker-compose installed.*
-*Please query the instructions of ubuntu, docker and docker-compose by yourself.*
+*Please find out the usage of ubuntu docker and docker-compose by yourself.*
 #### 1. Clone the repo
     git clone https://github.com/sdlhappylin/V-Rising-Server-Docker.git
 #### 2. CD to the directory V-Rising-Server-Docker